The State of Work 2025

 We analyzed work time across thousands of professionals.

-Scan the highlights below, then download the full report to see where your time really goes.
+Scan the highlights below, then download the report for full details.

 The Invisible